 Employee relations is also about the employment relationship with individuals, however.
 Where problems at work are not dealt with quickly and effectively they will often result in grievances being raised or staff reporting concerns about the suspected wrongdoing of others (whistleblowing).

-This topic collection contains guidance, information and resources on various aspects of managing employee relations, such as union recognition and collective bargaining, industrial action, employee grievances and whistleblowing.
+This topic collection contains guidance, information and resources on various aspects of managing employee relations, including union recognition and collective bargaining, industrial action, employee grievances and whistleblowing.
 It also covers the legal requirement to report annually on trade union facility time which applies to most publicly-funded education establishments that employ more than 49 FTE employees.